Code-Institute-Submissions/urmv2/README.md

         authors own projects and contact page from the homepage and navigation bar.
     1. As a First Time Visitor, I wish to be able to learn more about the content that is presented across the site.
-    1. As a First Time Visitor I want to gain a perspective towards the capabilities of the author's academic potential.
+    1. As a First Time Visitor, I want to gain a perspective towards the capabilities of the author's academic potential.
 In terms of both political theory and development.

 * Returning and Frequent Visitor Goals
-    1. As a Returning or Frequent Visitor, I want to be able to view the progession of the author's work.
+    1. As a Returning or Frequent Visitor, I want to be able to view the progression of the author's work.
         Periodically and dynamically.
-    1. As a Returning or Frequent Visitor, I want to be able to easily contact the author to be able to colloborate and gain any extra information that they would like.
+    1. As a Returning or Frequent Visitor, I want to be able to easily contact the author to be able to collaborate and gain any extra information that they would like.
-    1. As a Returning or Frequent Visitor, I want to be able to have a number of different options towards contacting the author.
+    1. As a Returning or Frequent Visitor, I want to be able to have several different options towards contacting the author.

 * Site Owner Goals